Grieving someone who is alive is known as ambiguous grief, or unconventional grief, or frozen grief.

 Tips to Help With Grieving Someone Who Is Still Alive

 #1.
-Redefine Your Relationship To The Missing Person
+Redefine Your Relationship With The Missing Person

 Ambiguous loss can make us feel incompetent and clash with our belief that the world is a fair and orderly place.